Communicating Through Sign Language Interpreters

 Interpreters employed by the ODS at Texas State are trained, certified professionals who are proficient in American Sign Language (ASL) as well as other methods of visual communication.
-The national RID membership established standards of ethical behavior to protect and guide interpreters as well as consumers.
+The national Registry of Interpreters for the Deaf (RID) membership established standards of ethical behavior to protect and guide interpreters as well as consumers.
 Texas State recognizes that the term consumer applies to students, faculty and staff.
-The Registry of Interpreters for the Deaf (RID) Code of Ethics includes…
+The RID Code of Ethics includes…

 In order for an interpreter to provide the most effective interpretation of the lecture, he/she needs to prepare in advance of each class period.
 Copies of the course syllabus and handouts given in class facilitate this process.
 Preparation enables the interpreter to review specialized terms and diagrams, and check for the correct spelling of proper names.
 Some terminology has no specific sign equivalent and requires the interpreter to develop signs that are conceptually accurate.

 Depending on the length of a class, it may be necessary to have two interpreters for some classes.
 Therefore, depending upon availability and assignment load, partners may be assigned.
 The partners will alternate every 15 to 20 minutes.

 An interpreter will wait for 15 minutes outside the classroom for a student to arrive.
 If the student does not arrive within that timeframe, the interpreter will leave, considering the student a “no-show.”
 Students are aware of this policy, and know that if they arrive after the 15 minutes, they will be without an interpreter.